-Nicholas Brody left us forever three years ago today marking Homeland Season 3 finale as the most horrific hour in the history of television for the “Brody widows” among us – a very select group of women! – who have still not been able to get used to the idea of Homeland without him!
+Nicholas Brody left us forever ten years ago marking Homeland Season 3 finale as the most horrific hour in the history of television for the “Brody widows” among us – a very select group of women! – who did not want to get used to the idea of Homeland without him!
 We were simply devastated the day Brody died in Season 3 and extremely ecstatic the day Brody came back for 5 minutes in Season 4.
 And while most of us have been able to move on to Bobby Axelrod while carrying Nicholas Brody in our hearts, a world without Brody still hurts.
 Continue reading “Throwback Thursday to Damian Lewis’ Last Day on Homeland Set”

 Damianista’s note: This fan fiction was originally published in 2020 as part of Countdown to the final season of Homeland.

 The final season of Homeland is premiering February 9 and, I for one, am ready to watch.
 Think what we will about the story of Carrie Mathison post-Brody, we can all agree that Homeland was the show that had the most impact on Damian’s fame around the world and his career going forward.
 The show certainly had not a minor impact on us either, your friendly bloggers of all things Damian!
 So even if Brody is long dead and is not likely to return even as hallucination, Homeland remains one of the big topics of conversation and writing on this blog.

 “You live in despair for eight years; you can turn to religion, too.
 And, the King James Bible was not available.” – Nicholas Brody